 Cambridge TOP 10 Holiday Park – Campsite

 Cambridge Top 10 holiday park is a great location for access to lake Karapiro and Hobbiton Movie set.
 There is a playground for kids and it is a short walk to the main street for cafes and supermarkets.
 The accommodation ranges from motels, chalets, cabins, powered and non-powered sites.

-To book click here for details Cambridge TOP 10 Holiday Park: New Zealand Holiday Park.
+To book check out Cambridge TOP 10 Holiday Park: New Zealand Holiday Park.

 What to do nearby to Cambridge Top ten holiday park:

 - Saturday Farmers market is a great place for craft, delicious local produce and treats.

 - Wairere Falls, drops 154 m in a spectacular display.
 The falls are accessed via a 5 km forest walk.